psyinfra/HTCrystalBall/README.md

-      -t TIME, --time TIME  Set the duration for one job to be executed -d DISK, --disk DISK  Set amount of requested disk storage -r RAM, --ram RAM     Set amount of requested memory storage -m MAXNODES, --maxnodes MAXNODES
-                            Set maximum of nodes to run jobs on
+      -t TIME, --time TIME  Set the duration for one job to be executed -d DISK, --disk DISK  Set amount of requested disk storage -r RAM, --ram RAM     Set amount of requested memory storage -m MAXNODES, --maxnodes  Set maximum of nodes to run jobs on

     PLEASE NOTE: HTCondor always uses binary storage sizes, so inputs will automatically be treated that way.